 I have served as a youth pastor for over five years.
 I have served in the South and in the North.
 I’ve led large youth groups and smaller groups.
 From my experience, I have found one thing to be a challenge above all others.
 That is, inspiring students to share the gospel with other students.
 As a pastor, my role is to equip the flock for faithful ministry (Ephesians 4:12).
 Indeed, the faithful ministry is, in part, characterized by a life of evangelism (Matthew 28:18–20).

 So, it is essential that those who disciple others are concerned with their ability to do evangelism.
-The question is, how does a ministry leader do this?
+The question is, how does a youth ministry leader do this?
 How does he cultivate a culture of evangelism?
 Well, there are many different practices that can be used.
 However, for the sake of brevity, I will share three different practices I have found to be effective.

 Cultivate Confidence Through Competence